polina-munoz/stripe-sessions-2018/keynote.md

 ## Stripe 2018 year in review

+Mission: grow the GDP of the internet.

+Strategy: help technology companies of every size build better businesses.
+Stripe wants to support small startups.

 - 100,000+ businesses on Stripe, now 1M+
 - 84% of american adults used Stripe
 - 200 million API requests per day: we can't run everything through an eventually consistent caching layer